Research

 My third project studies the role of information technology in efforts to standardize care for health equity.

 A paper from this study is published in Social Science & Medicine.
+It was awarded the Donald W. Light Award from the Medical Sociology section of the American Sociological Association.

 A full list of my publications and manuscripts in progress is available on my CV.